 During my first pass through Wisconsin many years ago, I received my undergraduate degree at Ripon College.
 I have had a variety of interesting occupations and life experiences, including working in an LGBT/HIV health care organization for nine years and on archaeology digs.
 I have also been an educator of many kinds for all ages, including outdoor and environmental education, classroom teaching, ballroom dance, and sports coaching.

 Originally from metro Detroit, I have lived in Louisiana, the northeastern US, the Washington, DC area and am now a resident of Madison, WI with my partner and pets.

 I balance work life by traveling by bicycle and staying engaged in my community.
-You will find me spending time with family, friends and pets, reading, hiking the Ice Age Trail, enjoying music and other arts, weight training at Ford’s Gym, and by playing with many creative and physical pursuits, which has included, dance, photography, the German wheel at Madison Circus Space, indoor rock climbing, and softball.
+You will find me spending time with family, friends and pets, reading, hiking the Ice Age Trail, enjoying music and other arts, and by playing with many creative and physical pursuits, which has included, dance, photography, the German wheel at Madison Circus Space, indoor rock climbing, and softball.